MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter apps create -d <appDisplayName> -o <operatingSystem>  -p <platform>
 ```

 If your app targets both iOS and Android, we highly recommend creating separate apps with CodePush.
 One for each platform.
 This way, you can manage and release updates to them separately, which in the long run, tends to make things simpler.
-The naming convention that most folks use is to suffix the app name with `-iOS` and `-Android`.
+Most people just suffix the app name with `-iOS` and `-Android`.
 For example:

 ```
 appcenter apps create -d MyApp-Android -o Android -p React-Native appcenter apps create -d MyApp-iOS -o iOS -p Cordova
 ```

 > [!NOTE]
 > Using the same app for iOS and Android may cause installation exceptions because the CodePush update package produced for iOS will have different content from the update produced for Android.

 > [!TIP]
-> One important new functionality in the App Center CLI is the ability to set an app as the current app by using `appcenter apps set-current <ownerName>/<appName>`.
-By setting an app as the current app you no don't have to use the -a flag.
-For example, the command `appcenter codepush deployment list -a <ownerName>/<appName>` can be typed as `appcenter codepush deployment list` if current app is set.
-You can check which app is set as your account's current app by using `appcenter apps get-current`.
-Utilizing this command make most of the CLI commands shorter.
+> One important new functionality in the App Center CLI is the ability to set an app as the **current app** using `appcenter apps set-current <ownerName>/<appName>`.
+By setting an app as the current app you no don't have to use the `-a` flag in other CLI commands.
+For example, the command `appcenter codepush deployment list -a <ownerName>/<appName>` can be shortened to `appcenter codepush deployment list` when the current app is set.
+You can check which app is set as your account's current app using `appcenter apps get-current`.
+Setting current app makes typing most CLI commands shorter.

-New apps do not automatially come with two deployments.
-Previously, they came with two deployments (`Staging` and `Production`).
-These deployments can be created using the following commands:
+With the original CodePush, apps automatically had to two deployments (`Staging` and `Production`).
+In App Center, you'll have to create them yourself using the following commands:

 ```
 appcenter codepush deployment add -a <ownerName>/<appName> Staging appcenter codepush deployment add -a <ownerName>/<appName> Production